Massachusetts School Counselor Certification

 Step 3: Examination Requirements

-Applicants for the Massachusetts professional support personnel license, with a school counselor endorsement, must earn a passing score on the Communication and Literacy Skills test.
+Applicants for the Massachusetts Professional Support Personnel license with an endorsement as a School Counselor must earn a passing score on the Massachusetts Tests for Educator Licensure (MTEL) Communication and Literacy Skills exam.
 This skills test includes two subtests:

 • Reading; 42-multiple-choice questions